 Wing walker, pilot die in crash at Ohio air show

-CINCINNATI (AP) — A plane carrying a wing walker crashed at an air show and exploded into flames Saturday, killing the pilot and stunt walker instantly, authorities said.
+CINCINNATI (AP) — A plane carrying a wing walker crashed at an air show and exploded into flames, killing the pilot and stunt walker instantly.

 A video posted on WHIO-TV shows the plane turn upside-down as the performer sits on top of the wing.
 The plane then tilts and crashes to the ground, exploding into flames as spectators screamed.